 Metabolites of the beet herbicide chloridazon are also widespread in groundwater.
 In particular, the metabolite desphenyl chloridazon is widely found in groundwater in concentrations of more than 0.1μg/l.

-Furthermore, metabolites of the fungicide chlorothalonil were detected in groundwater in Switzerland during a NAQUA pilot study in 2017.
+Furthermore, metabolites of the fungicide chlorothalonil were detected for the first time in groundwater in Switzerland during a NAQUA pilot study in 2017.
 Current evidence suggests that the metabolites chlorothalonil R471811 and/or chlorothalonil R417888 exceed at more than 50% of the monitoring sites 0.1 μg/l in groundwater on the Swiss Plateau.
-The Federal Food Safety and Veterinary Office has classified this metabolite as relevant in regards to drinking water.
+In December 2019, the Federal Food Safety and Veterinary Office has classified all chlorothalonil metabolites as relevant in regards to drinking water.
 All NAQUA monitoring sites are currently investigated in detail.

 Pflanzenschutzmittel-Metaboliten im Grundwasser (PDF, 2 MB, 29.11.2019)Ergebnisse aus der NAQUA-Pilotstudie "Screening".
 Artikel in "Aqua & Gas" Nr.
 11/2019.